pervezalam777/knowledge-post/README.md

 The following are the approaches of this project.

 * [Thinking in react](https://reactjs.org/docs/thinking-in-react.html)
-* Make it work, Make it right, Make it fast
+* Make it work, Make it right (Never ship first thing that works)
-* Clean Code
-* SRP and DRY principles
+* Clean Code: SRP, DRY

 ## References
 * [React](https://reactjs.org/)